 The traces of the Middle Ages They proliferate in the old town.
 This is confirmed by the walled enclosure, a defensive fence that began to be built as a result of the Puebla Charter granted by Alfonso XII to the town in the first third of the thirteenth century.
 The north cloth and other dispersed remains in different peripheries of the historical helmet are conserved in good condition.

 In some case, the wall it has been fused with more recent constructions, low but haughty buildings, galleries tanned by saltpeter and fishing soul.
 At the core of the story we also find the Tower, solid and schematic symbol of the past that today houses the Tourism Office.

-The rest of Llanes shows excellent samples of the passage of the centuries until the present time.
-There are practically details of all epochs.
-There's hardly a decade wrong.
-Renaissance buildings, maritime buildings such as the Casa de la Ballena, a place where the dreamers' association met and which today has been rehabilitated to give way to a suggestive "Aula del Mar"; baroque palaces and palaces, a gothic basilica, a handful of chapels, a modernist casino, and an incessant drip from the so-called architecture of Indianos that finds in Llanes its true meaning and the most surprising and numerous samples, with dream gardens and glazed galleries.Text: © Ramón Molleda for desdeasturias.com
+The rest of Llanes shows excellent samples of the passage from centuries to the present.
+There are practically details of all ages.
+There is hardly a decade in false.
+Renaissance buildings, sailor buildings such as the Whale House, the latter place where the dizzying guild met and that today has been rehabilitated to give way to a suggestive "Classroom of the Sea"; Baroque palaces and palaces, a Gothic basilica, a handful of chapels, a modernist casino, and an incessant drip of the so-called architecture of Indianos that finds in Llanes its true meaning and the most surprising and numerous samples, with dream gardens and glazed galleries.Text: © Ramón Molleda for desdeasturias.com